semprag/semprag.github.io/production.md

 As an S&P production contributor, you must be able to compile LaTeX sources on your local machine.

 * On macOS, install LaTeX from [MacTeX](https://tug.org/mactex/).
+  You should use the full version (not the "Smaller Download") of the current TeX distribution.
-  Note that the download is nearly 3 GB, and will take a while to install even after downloading.
+  Note that the download is approximately 3 GB, and will take a while to install even after downloading.
 * On Ubuntu: `apt-get texlive-full biber`

+As of 2017, the BibLaTeX compile process requires at least the 2016 distribution to build properly.

 Once LaTeX is installed, follow the S&P-specific [installation](/install) instructions, installing both the BibTeX and BibLaTeX style files.
 You should also install the `gb4e-emulate.sty`, `sp-hyperxmp.sty`, and `sp-logo.pdf` files from [semprag/tex](https://github.com/semprag/tex) to your `TEXMFHOME/tex/latex/` directory, alongside `sp.cls`.